Dizzy Mizz Lizzy: Dizzy Mizz Lizzy (1994–1996)

 The high expectations raised by the demo put enormous pressure on the band to deliver, especially because the demo was in limited circulation.
 The demand grew, but the band took their time to release their debut album.
 Dizzy Mizz Lizzy had declined various offers from foreign labels, waiting for a Danish label to come forward.
 They "quite literally felt on home soil" when they were contacted by Nick Foss, head of A&R at EMI-Medley, and known by the band as the producer of several albums by D-A-D and The Sandmen.
 He signed them to the label and went into the studio with them for three months.

-At long last, the eponymous debut album Dizzy Mizz Lizzy was released on 4 March 1994.
-It was a huge success in Denmark, selling 220,000 copies, making it the best selling rock album ever in Denmark.
+At long last, the eponymous debut album Dizzy Mizz Lizzy was released on 4 March 1994 in Europe and 18 January 1995 in Japan.
+It was a huge success in Denmark, was on the local record chart for almost two years and sold 220,000 copies, which makes it the best selling debut rock album ever in Denmark.
 This record still stands, and has sold over 250,000 copies by 2011.
-One notable fan is Crown Prince Frederik, who is an outspoken lover of rock music, and who has attended many of their concerts.
+One notable fan is King Frederik X, who is an outspoken lover of rock music, and who has attended many of their concerts.
 By accident, a copy of the CD fell into the hands of someone at EMI's Japanese division, who was excited about the album and had it released in Japan, where it sold about 100,000 copies.
 Five singles were released from the album and all got much radio play: "Silverflame", "Barbedwired Baby's Dream", "Love Is a Loser's Game", "Glory" and "Waterline".
 The band is recognized for heading the early 1990s rock revival in Denmark, which Christensen would later explain as follows: "The Dizzy records were a mild version of what took place in Seattle with a delay of two years, and therefore perfect for Denmark," referring to the grunge movement.
 However, they lacked an entrance to the UK and US like the modern Danish rock bands do.